 While Hot Pockets relies on humor, other brands like The North Face use impressive adventure images to appeal to their demographic.

-The point is, brands need to add value to Instagram's community, rather than using the platform for advertisements alone.
+The point is, brands need to add value to Instagram's community rather than using the platform for advertisements alone.
 This is critical for your long-term success.

-2. Maintain a Consistent Theme
+2. Maintain a consistent theme.

-Imagine each Instagram post as an individual page of your website -- while each post should be good on its own, ideally, you'll need to create a cohesive theme to maintain an audience's loyalty.
+While each post should be good on its own, ideally you'll need to create a cohesive theme to maintain an audience's loyalty.

-It's important to note, I mean "theme" in the broad sense, as it relates to everything from hashtags and captions to Stories and photos.
-You'll need to create a consistent tone of voice, and unified feed aesthetic.
+It's important to note, I mean "theme" in the broad sense, as it relates to everything from hashtags and captions to pictures and videos.
+You'll need to create a consistent tone of voice and a unified feed aesthetic.